-The other day my friend, who’s getting married in the fall, mentioned among the group that she might want to invest in an eyelash serum in the months leading up to her wedding.
+The other day my friend, who’s getting married in the autumn, mentioned among the group that she might want to invest in an eyelash serum in the months leading up to her wedding.
 I was quiet; a few others in the room responded with hesitation.
 The topic of lash growth products, once as much of a no-brainer to recommend as a whitening toothpaste, wasn't met with nearly as much enthusiasm as it would have been just two years ago.

 Personally, I quit lash serums in the summer of 2021.
-After using a popular lash serum twice a day for about a month, my eyelashes were long and black — which is wild in hindsight, considering they’re naturally red in color.
-But just as I was enjoying not wearing mascara and my mom commented on my “gorgeous eyelashes” more than three times in one visit, I developed a stye on the inner corner of my lower left lash line (say that three times fast).
+After using a popular lash serum twice a day for about a month, my eyelashes were long and black — which is wild in hindsight, considering they’re naturally red in colour.
+But just as I was enjoying not wearing mascara and my mum commented on my “gorgeous eyelashes” more than three times in one visit, I developed a stye on the inner corner of my lower left lash line (say that three times fast).
 The stye then became infected and I developed a lump of scar tissue under my eye.
 I saw an eye doctor, who then referred me to an eye surgeon to have the stye lasered off.
 Over a year later, the oil production in my left eye is still not back to normal.
 While my ophthalmologist said that eye infections can happen for numerous different reasons (he was confident mine was entirely stress-related), I felt certain that the eyelash serum was at least partially to blame.

 Of course, testing beauty products is almost like an occupational hazard.
 There are a lot of eyelash serums out there and people want to know how they work; it’s our job to try them and report back.
 But when we polled the R29 office asking if anyone wanted to volunteer to try a new eyelash serum (and get a sample for free), it was crickets in the Google Chat.
 I expected at least a handful to be seduced into longer lashes sans mascara, but for various reasons — low bandwidth, sensitive eyes, contacts wearer, truly no interest — almost everyone I asked opted out of testing.

 I then messaged my friend Katie Berohn, beauty editor at Who What Wear, because she’s reported on “the best eyelash serums” in the past.
 I asked if she was using any currently.
 “I am definitely one of the people who are scared of eyelash serums,” she admitted.
-“I have green eyes and I’m terrified of discoloration, so I steer clear.
+“I have green eyes and I’m terrified of discolouration, so I steer clear.
 It’s just such a delicate area in general and I’m not that concerned with having long lashes, so it never seemed super worth it to me.”

 Dry eyes, styes caused by the clogging of oil glands (what I believe happened to me), lash line and eyelid hyperpigmentation, and uncontrollable lash overgrowth: These are some of the most commonly cited side effects of eyelash serums.
 Ophthalmologist Ashley Brissette, MD, MSc, FRCSC, says that all of these reactions can be tied back to a particular ingredient in lash serums, both prescription and over-the-counter options: prostaglandins, a group of lipids occurring naturally in humans and other animals that were first used in the treatment of glaucoma.